 The knowledge base we are creating consists of open-source reports of work done by practitioners and active citizens in diverse fields.
 The publications from SPF are designed for ease of reading and sharing with a global audience of people similarly engaged with varied forms of research efforts, for example, action research, participatory research, and oral histories, to find creative solutions regarding pressing social, environmental, and community development needs.
 Because people who are engaged in important community-based work may have little or no prior experience with research and writing, SPF is committed to providing mentoring and as much support as may be needed to produce a report. (see Annual Report).

-This Annual Report presents the activities of Social Publishers Foundation (SPF) in the last report year, July 2021 through June 2022.
-The COVID-19 pandemic continued in the year July 2021 to June 2022, although the world saw some hope for declining COVID-19 influence on lives around the world.
-Articles on the impact of COVID-19 published on the SPF website also hopefully brought some encouragement in the localities in which published projects took place sought to find solutions to various socio-economic and psycho-social aspects of the chaos of these times.
-As in the previous year, we would like to acknowledge the contributions of the practitioner-researchers submitting their work to SPF for dissemination, young writers and activists, as well as university faculty members and retirees for their contributions of research outcomes and essays regarding their higher-education and community-based practices.
+This Annual Report presents the activities of Social Publishers Foundation (SPF) in the last report year, July 2022 through June 2023.
+The world has continued to see some hope for declining pandemic influence, although the Russian invasion of Ukraine and the increasingly alarming impacts of global warming have had many parts of the world, including the USA, on edge.
+SPF has continued to publish research reports and essays regarding strengthening professional and community practices in relation to finding solutions to various socio-economic and psycho-social aspects of the challenges and chaos of these times.
+We would like to acknowledge the contributions of the practitioner-researchers, students, young writers and activists, as well as university faculty members and retirees who have submitted their work to SPF for dissemination through our platform.
 Likewise, we appreciate the time, effort, ideas, and funds provided by members of the SPF Board of Directors, Advisory Board, Review Panel, and supporters.
 SPF continues to find ways to uncover and present efforts by authors of various generations and occupations, who are participating in social change efforts in various key social domains.

 Essays and Research Articles

-Since SPF added a new submission platform (Essays) in the Spring of 2021, the foundation has published articles reflecting on various themes in our Knowledge Base, for example, an essay partially based on action research, reimagining or reflecting on topics such as action research and health inequality, etc. On the other hand, research articles continue to have a strong presence on the SPF publication site.
+Since SPF added a submission platform for Essays in the Spring of 2021, this addition has continued to gain popularity.
+The foundation has published articles reflecting on various themes in our Knowledge Base, for example, a 2022 essay series by a faculty member and his students at University of Colorado – Denver.
+On the other hand, research articles continue to have a strong presence in the SPF publication site.

 On Knowledge Democracy

-As the Essays category began to evolve in 2022, especially in recognition of our close partnership with the Action Research Network of the Americas (ARNA), SPF conceptualized and organized an Essay Series focused on June 2022 being the 5 year anniversary of ARNA’s 1st Global Assembly for Knowledge Democracy.
-The assembly was convened with 350 participants in Cartagena, Colombia as a part of ARNA’s first Latin America conference.
-The Essay Series is being incorporated into a new Category, On Knowledge Democracy.
-The Series examines the June 2017 event through Reflections by individuals who envisioned, designed, supported, and facilitated the event, and by Assembly participants from around the world.
-The essays address how the Assembly was created, the hopes and aspirations of the designers, the experience of the day and how it has impacted the lives of some of the organizers and attendees, as well as the successes and shortcomings related to what took place.
-To date, 23 authors have committed to writing essays.
-This May the first five essays were published as Part 1 of the Series, https://www.socialpublishersfoundation.org/kb-browse/reflections/.
+As the Essays category began to evolve in 2022, especially in recognition of the 5 year Anniversary of the groundbreaking global assembly for knowledge democracy event organized with the leadership of SPF President Lonnie Rowell and held in Cartagena, Colombia in conjunction with the Action Research Network of the Americas (ARNA), SPF conceptualized and organized an Essay Series focused on the 5 year anniversary.
+The Essay Series has been incorporated into a new Category, On Knowledge Democracy.
+The Series examines the June 2017 Assembly through Reflections by individuals who envisioned, designed, supported, and facilitated the event, and by Assembly participants from around the world.
+The series includes essays by 10 author-activists, most of whom are prominent in the global action research community.

 Changes in Publication Categories

-To accommodate creating a new Knowledge-Base Category on our publication site, we combined social services and wellness-related subcategories into one category renamed as “Social Services and Wellness” and added the Category “On Knowledge Democracy” in May 2022.
+To accommodate creating a new Knowledgebase Category on our publication site, we combined social services and wellness-related subcategories into one category renamed as “Social Services and Wellness” and added the Category “On Knowledge Democracy” in May 2022.
+Since adding this category we have published 11 essays addressing aspects of knowledge democracy.

 Blog

 In the early Summer of 2021, the Blog site was created on the SPF website, and the function of emailing Blog stems to generate interest among SPF readers and social publishers was added.
-SPF president, Rowell, will be in charge of Blogs, while inviting others to join as Guest Bloggers.
+SPF president, Rowell, continues to be in charge of Blogs, while inviting others to join as Guest Bloggers.
+In April 2023, SPF published two-time Emmy Award and three-time NAACP Image Award winner Cort Casady’s Guest Blog on America’s mass shooting epidemic.
+Casady is a long-time television and documentary writer-producer and his memoir Not Your Father’s America: An Adventure Raising Triplets in a Country Being Changed by Greed, was published on January 17th, 2023, the day after six people were killed in a mass shooting in Goshen, California.

 Continued Efforts for Global Exposure of SPF Activities

-Since July 2021 SPF published more research articles and essays by authors from various countries.
-As of June 2022, we have published projects from 20 countries: Austria, Brazil, Canada, Colombia, Germany, Great Britain, Hungary, India, Mexico, Netherlands, Peru, Singapore, South Africa, Spain, Sri Lanka, Sweden, Switzerland, United Arab Emirates, the US, and Venezuela.
-We look forward to adding more articles to the Knowledge Base, including Part 2 and Part 3 of the Reflection series on “On Knowledge Democracy” mentioned above.
+Since July 2022 SPF has published 28 research articles and essays by authors from various countries.
+As of July 2023, we have published projects from 23 countries: Austria, Bahrain, Brazil, Canada, Chile, Colombia, Germany, Great Britain, Hungary, India, Malawi, Mexico, Netherlands, Peru, Singapore, South Africa, Spain, Sri Lanka, Sweden, Switzerland, United Arab Emirates, the US, and Venezuela.
+We look forward to adding more articles to the Knowledge Base in 2023.

 Partnerships and Sponsorships

 SPF has continued to develop partnerships with action research and practitioner research networks across the globe.
 We have continued our partnerships with Participatory Research in Asia (PRIA) in India, and with an informal educational action research network in Sri Lanka, as both SPF and these groups are interested in disseminating accomplished and continuing works to improve lives in their regions and across the globe.
 Efforts continue to partner with social justice groups in the US and around the world, including a renewed push to connect with groups in the US and UK that are doing cutting edge work in Youth Participatory Action Research (YPAR).
-SPF also has continued its strong relations with the Action Research Network of the Americas (ARNA), including continuing to be an in-kind sponsor of ARNA’s annual conference.
-Most recently, ARNA has requested that SPF enter into dialogue regarding ARNA’s process of collecting and archiving conference proceedings’ materials, with the possibility of SPF becoming the virtual repository of ARNA annual conference proceedings.
+Beginning in spring 2022, SPF began to develop a collaboration with Yellowhead Tribal College in Edmonton, Alberta, Canada.
+This initiative led to a close collaboration in organizing a joint conference examining participatory research and Indigenous education issues.
+The conference and a pre-conference Elders Gathering at a First Nation Pow Wow site in Alberta, took place from May 29 to June 2.
+In conjunction with this gathering, SPF President Rowell was awarded a YTC leadership pendant and became an adopted son of the Navajo Nation.
+As a follow-up to the Edmonton gathering, a new group has been formed, with Rowell serving as a consultant, to organize a 2nd conference on Indigenous/Native education and participatory research.
+This event will take place in October 2024 in Chile.

 We also have begun exploring and establishing links with other media groups, including podcasts focused on action research.
-To date we have collaborations with three groups, including Action Research: Global Conversations (a podcast created by Linnea Rademaker, Chair of The Action Research Special Interest Group of the American Educational Research Association [AERA]) , The AR Podcast (initiated at McGill University in Montreal, Canada), the Center for Collaborative Action Research (directed by Margaret Riel), and ARNA’s Knowledge Democracy Initiative.
+To date we have collaborations with three groups, including Action Research: Global Conversations (a podcast created by Linnea Rademaker, Chair of The Action Research Special Interest Group of the American Educational Research Association [AERA]) , The AR Podcast (initiated at McGill University in Montreal, Canada), the Center for Collaborative Action Research (directed by Margaret Riel), and Knowledge Democracy Global Group, co-organized by Rowell.
 Please visit, https://www.socialpublishersfoundation.org/endorsements/, for their websites.

 Advisory Board, Review Panel, and Board of Directors